 We know that we all find good security to be a costly expense.
-Majority of the time, people buy a security device or a variety of different security devices after their home has been burgled.
+The majority of the time, people buy a security device or a variety of different security devices after their home has been burgled.
 It’s certainly not something you aspire to have.
 At least not in the way you aspire to have, say the latest iPhone or the best smart TV.
 Do you tell your friends when you have upgraded to a smart doorbell and telling them all the awesome features it has?
-Or what if you have just installed an electric gate to your property?
+Or what if you have just installed an electric gate on your property?
 Do you provide them with an in-home demonstration?
 The answer is likely to be a no. How do we know this?
 Because we have been there ourselves before.
 Many times.

 So, we have pulled together some home burglary statistics that should change the way you think about your own security.
 Together, let’s make security something that can prevent a home burglary from happening in the first place.

 A home burglary takes place approximately every three minutes in Australia.

 From 2016 to 2017, roughly 2.5% of Australian households have experienced at least one break-in.
 That’s 228,300 households.
 Of that, only an estimated 75% have reported the break-in to the police (or 172,100 households).

 Of the reported break-ins, 74% had property stolen and 49% had reported property damage.